Family Art Activities

 Online Art Fun For The Whole Family

 The National Gallery of Art (NGA) has a fantastic site for kids.
 There are a number of impressive activities to choose from; fun and educational for both children and adults.
 This is a good site for families to spend time together.
+Here are just a few of the many art activities:

 Their painting machine, named Brushster, offers different textures, special effects and more.
 The Collage Machine and Collage Machine II allows you to choose shapes and objects from different palettes and change their size and transparency.
 (Note: click on the green arrows to change the available palette.)